 1. Women for Sobriety, Inc.

 Since 1976, Women for Sobriety has been helping women achieve success in their recovery.
-Based on what they refer to as a “New Life” program, WFS focuses on positivity.
+Based on what they call a “New Life” program, WFS focuses on positivity.
 It encourages women to use thirteen positive statements as a tool to grow emotionally and spiritually.

 The primary focus of Women for Sobriety is achieving a new positive lifestyle.
 When you are in recovery and beginning your new sober life, you cannot live by the same rules you previously had.
-This program encourages women to adopt new positive habits and live a healthy, positive life.
+This program encourages women to adopt new positive habits and live healthy lives.

 Women for Sobriety is solely for females – sorry, guys!